 We can see, however, that the probability of error is quite low in both of these cases, especially as the fraction of agents with the majority opinion grows.
-Because of this, we believe that setting $\theta$ to a low value will not strongly affect convers)?gence time.
-In the following we develop a computational model to empirically validate this hypothesis.
+Because of this, we believe that setting θ to a low value will not strongly affect convergence time.
+Below we discuss simulations of this.